xurgepog/tic-tac-toe-server/README.md

 ## Overview

-The project features the ability to setup a tic-tac-toe server, then allows yourself or others to join the server, create rooms, and play games of tic-tac-toe.
+The project features the ability to set up a Tic-Tac-Toe server, allowing yourself or others to join, create rooms, and play games.

-This project was created as part of one of my University of Sydney courses, so if something seems like a pointless addition, it was most likely a specification to explore a certain thing we had learnt.
+This project was created as part of one of my University of Sydney courses.
+If something seems like a pointless addition, it was most likely a specification to explore a certain concept we had learned.

-I plan to touch up this project a little bit soon, with the main goal to make the server more presentable, and store how many wins each player has.
+I plan to refine this project soon, with the main goal of making the server more presentable and tracking the number of wins each player has.

-## More depth
+## More Depth

-The server and each client is to be run in seperate windows.
-This way the one running the server is capable of playing with others or even against themselves through the use of multiple windows.
-To see how to setup this up see here [## How To Setup].
+The server and each client must be run in separate windows.
+This allows the person running the server to play with others or even against themselves using multiple windows.
+To see how to set this up, see [How to Set Up](#how-to-set-up).

-Once the server is setup it no longer needs to be touched, and will only be shut down once the user inputs (whatever CTRL C does).
-The server will provide useful information to the terminal about which clients have joined, what commands they input, and what rooms exist.
-See [## How to Setup ### Server].
+Once the server is set up, it no longer needs to be touched and will only shut down when the user inputs `CTRL + C`.
+The server will provide useful information to the terminal, such as which clients have joined, what commands they input, and what rooms exist.
+See [Setting Up the Server](#server).

-Clients can enter a variety of commands listed in the [## Client Commands] section.
-These commands allow the user to login then create / join tic-tac-toe games.
-More information is provided in the opening paragrah of [## Client Commands].
+Clients can enter a variety of commands listed in the [Client Commands](#client-commands) section.
+These commands allow users to log in and create or join Tic-Tac-Toe games.
+More details are provided in the introduction to [Client Commands](#client-commands).

-## Insight Into The Backend
+## Insight Into the Backend

-The project makes use python and the socket library to communicate between clients and the server.
-TCP is used.
+The project uses Python’s `socket` and `threading` standard libraries for communication between clients and the server.
+TCP was chosen as the transmission method for the socket.
+The `threading` library allows multiple people to connect at once without blocking the I/O.

+The third-party library `bcrypt` was used to hash the passwords of users registering.

-## How to Setup
+## How to Set Up

 ### Server

-Locate the config.json file.
-Change the port number to whatever port you wish to run the server on within your device.
-Note that anything over 1024 should be fine, I used 8002 for all my testing.
+Locate the `config.json` file and change the port number to any available port above `1024`.
+I used `8002` for testing.

+If no changes are made to file names, use `config.json` as `<server config path>`.

-Now input the following command:
+Now, input the following command:

-`python3 server.py <server config path>`
+`python server.py <server config path>`

-If the terminal has blocked IO it has worked!
-It will then wait for clients to join and if it is working the server will output what commands it recieves, along with any room data that is created.
+If the terminal has blocked I/O, it has worked!
+The server will now wait for clients to join.
+If it is working correctly, it will output received commands along with any created room data.

 ### Client

-First the server must be setup.
-Now the following command should be run:
+First, set up the server.
+Then, run the following command:

-`python3 client.py <server address> <port>`
+`python client.py <server address> <port>`

-The port given must match the port used in the server running user's config.json file.
+The port must match the port used in the server's `config.json` file.

+To check if the client is connected, see if the server outputs anything.

 ## Client Commands

-Once the client is has their program running they can enter a variety of commands.
-All possible commands can be seen below.
+Once the client program is running, a variety of commands can be entered.
+All possible commands are listed below.

-The main flow is: register if first time, login, create or join a room, then play through the place command.
+The main flow is: **register (if first time) → login → check room list → create or join a room → play using the PLACE command.**

-Each room allows two players, but viewers can join games that have already begun.
-This is why different room lists exist, since the options to join are different between player and viewer.
-You can also join a room as a viewer before it has begun.
+Each room allows two players, but spectators can join games that have already begun.
+This is why different room lists exist—since the joining options differ between players and spectators.
+You can also join a room as a spectator before it starts.

 ### Login To Server:

-The first step everytime is logging on, unless its your first time in which you should [### register  account].
+The first step every time is logging in, unless it is your first time, in which case you [should register an account](#register-account).

-The following command is used to log on:
+Use the following command to log in:

 `LOGIN`

-You will then be prompted for you username and password.
+You will then be prompted for your username and password.

-Currently there is no real reason to logging in, but I plan to add a score saving system or something else that makes use of the logging in system.
+Currently, logging in serves no real purpose, but I plan to add a score-saving system or other features that make use of authentication.

 ### Register Account:

-Only need to register your account the first time.
-Nothing stops you from creating more accounts however.
+You only need to register your account once, but nothing stops you from creating multiple accounts.

-Your data will be stored in ticTacToeUsers.json.
-Note that your password will be hashed, however its not worth using any passwords that mean anything to you since it is super easy to make a new account right now and delete the old one.
+Your data will be stored in `ticTacToeUsers.json`.
+Note that your password will be hashed, but since account creation is easy, avoid using any important passwords.

-To delete you old account you just need to open the ticTacToeUsers.json and remove the appropraite JSON object.
+To delete an old account, open `ticTacToeUsers.json` and remove the corresponding JSON object.

-You will not be able to register an account if the name already exists however.
+You cannot register an account with a name that already exists.

-To register use the following command:
+To register, use the following command:

 `REGISTER`

-You will then be prompted with entering the username and password you wish to use.
+You will then be prompted to enter a username and password.

-### View Roomlist:
+### View Room List:

-Roomlist shows all of the current rooms that exist and are joinable as either a player or viewer depending on which you enter as the mode.
+The room list displays all current rooms that are joinable as either a player or a spectator.

-To access the room list enter the following command:
+To access the room list, enter:

 `ROOMLIST`

-You will then be prompted for a mode, which you can input either "player" or "viewer" as a response to.
-Viewers can join any room, whereas players can only join rooms that have one client in them.
+You will then be prompted to choose a mode: `player` or `viewer`.

+* **Viewers** can join any room.
+* **Players** can only join rooms with one client in them.

 ### Create A Room:

-Creating a room will add it to the roomlist and will have the client wait for another person to join.
+Creating a room adds it to the room list, and the client will wait for another person to join.

-To create a room enter the following command:
+To create a room, enter:

 `CREATE`

 You will then be prompted to enter a name for your room.
-If it already exists you will have to try again.
-To see existing rooms use the room list command.
-See [### Roomilst].
+If the name already exists, you must try again.
+To see existing rooms, use the [room List](#view-room-list) command.

-Note the one who creates the room will always be x's and go first.
+**Note:** The person who creates the room will always be X and go first.

 ### Join A Room:

-To join a room enter the following command:
+To join a room, enter:

 `JOIN`

-You will then be prompted for what mode you want to join as, enter either "player" or "viewer", as well as the room name you want to join.
-Use roomlist to see the possible rooms for the mode you want to join a game as.
-See [### Roomlist].
+You will then be prompted for:

+* The mode (`player` or `viewer`).
+* The name of the room you want to join.
+Use the [room List](#view-room-list) command to see available rooms for your chosen mode.

 ### Take Your Turn:

-Once in the game you can either take your turn or forfeit.
-When chossing column and row, please note that it is 0 indexed.
+Once in the game, you can either take your turn or forfeit.
+When choosing a column and row, note that it is 0-indexed.

-To take your turn input the following command:
+To take your turn, input:

 `PLACE`

-You will then be prompted with the column and row you wish to place your x or o.
+You will then be prompted to enter the column and row where you wish to place your X or O.

-The one who created the room will always be x's and be first to go.
+The **room creator is always X and plays first.**

-You can keep on placing until the game is over, where you will be able to enter all the other available commands once again.
+You can continue placing moves until the game ends, after which you will be able to enter other commands again.

 ### Forfeit Game:

 This will end the game early and declare the opposing player the winner.
-This option is only available in game.
-If you ever need to quit before someone else joins... don't.
+This option is only available in-game.

-To forfeit enter the following command:
+To forfeit, enter:

 `FORFEIT`

-Once you forfeit you will be able to enter all other available commands, besides place, once again
+After forfeiting, you will be able to enter other commands again (except `PLACE`).

+Disconnecting early also counts as a forfeit.

 ### Quit Server

-To quit as a client type the following command:
+To quit as a client, enter:

 `QUIT`

 ## Credit
-This project was created as part of my USYD course
+This project was created as part of my University of Sydney course.
-The game.py code was given to us, and we were allowed the ability to modify however we wanted.
+The `game.py` code was provided to us, and we were allowed to modify and use it as we wished.
-I have made decent changes to the code given.

-## Change Before Final commit
-- REMEMBER TO MAKE HARD WRAP ONCE DONE!!!!
-- change server messages to be mroe useful to other people
+The `game.py` you see here is an altered version of the original.